andres-erbsen/dename-writeup/dename.md

 directory and then updating the directory to reflect this change.
 At the end of each round, it prints out the current hash of the merkle tree.

-TODO: more details about the implementation
+We implemented this verifier using 40 lines of readable python code and 20 lines of `protobuf`[@protobuf] format specification.
+No custom libraries were used;
+an in-memory implementation of the Merkle-tree is included in these 40 lines.

 ## Incremental verification

-The system verification system described in the previous paragraph may be simple, but it will gradually become unpractical as the total number of handled requests increases.
+The system verification system described in the previous paragraph may be simple, but it will become more and more costly as the total number of handled requests increases.
 We wish to provide a mechanism through which independent parties can participate in the verification of new changes made to the directory without having to pay the up-front cost of downloading all past changes.
-Just omitting the old changes from the inputs of the simple verifier would not yield a solution: it would have no way of determining whether a name has been already registered or not.
+Naively omitting the old changes from the inputs of the simple verifier would not yield a solution: it would have no way of determining whether a name has been already registered or not.
 Instead, the core servers will supply the verifiers with merkle-tree proofs about the relevant directory state in addition to the